 Conclusion

 Successful integration requires clear policies, AI literacy instruction, assessment redesign, and ongoing professional development.
-Schools that approach ChatGPT with both optimism and appropriate caution will be best positioned to use its potential while managing its risks.
+Schools that approach ChatGPT with both optimism and appropriate caution will be best positioned to leverage its potential while managing its risks.

 Frequently Asked Questions